COASTER SHOW SUBMISSION RULES

 I’ll say this again.
 THEY MUST BE 4” or they will not be accepted.
 If you tell us they’re 4” and we accept them, and they’re not 4” when they arrive here they will not go on the wall, and you will need to arrange to have them returned at your own expense.
 4” is the standard US beer coaster size, but you should still measure them if you pick some up at a bar or restaurant.
 If you need to cut or reshape them to fit the size, do it neatly.
 If the edges are all rough and haphazardly cut, we probably aren’t going to accept them.

 Each coaster must function as its own, individual artwork.
 Don’t submit multiple coasters that rely upon each other to make one image.
+We allow qualified patrons to purchase full sets before the show opens, but each coaster must be individually priced, not priced as a set.

 Your artwork must fit within the confines of the coaster’s outer edge*.